pCloud/pcloud-sdk-swift/README.md

 ## Examples

 An example app can be found in the [Example_iOS](https://github.com/pcloud/pcloud-sdk-swift/tree/master/Example_iOS) folder.
-The example app demonstrates how to authenticate a user and how to list a user`s files and folders.
+The example app demonstrates how to authenticate a user and how to list a user's files and folders.

 ---